Glossary of Investment Terms

-Price to Earnings (PE) Ratio – A valuation ratio of a company’s current share price compared to its per-share earnings.
+Price to Earnings (PE) Ratio – A company's current share price valuation ratio compared to its per-share earnings.
 Also known as “earnings multiple” or “price multiple.”

-Price/Earnings to Growth (PEG) Ratio – A stock’s price-to-earnings ratio divided by the growth rate of its earnings for a specified time period.
-The price/earnings to growth (PEG) ratio is used to determine a stock’s value while taking the company’s earnings growth into account, and is considered to provide a more complete picture than the P/E ratio.
+Price/Earnings to Growth (PEG) Ratio – A stock's price-to-earnings ratio is divided by its earnings growth rate for a specified time period.
+The price/earnings to growth (PEG) ratio is used to determine a stock's value while taking the company's earnings growth into account and is considered to provide a more complete picture than the P/E ratio.
 A PEG of 1.0 is considered normal, while a PEG below 1.0 indicates a higher potential for growth.